The Dinner Out Survival Guide (Anti-Inflammatory Edition)

 What’s your go-to anti-inflammatory order when eating out?
 Got any tips or hacks I need to steal?
 Drop your secrets in the comments, and don’t forget to share this post with your bestie who always complains she feels gross after dinner.

 P.S.
-Don’t forget to sign up for my newsletter if you want more real-talk tips, fave products, and wellness advice that actually makes sense: Chronically Chic Newsletter
+Don’t forget to sign up for my newsletter if you want more real-talk tips, fave products, and advice: Chronically Chic Newsletter

 Bonus: My Favorite Digestive Enzymes for Eating Out